“Few super chefs have rallied other chefs to charity causes as well as the team of Wolfgang Puck and Barbara Lazaroff.”

 Friends of Sheba

-Barbara serves on the Board of The Friends of Sheba supporting Israel’s leading hospital Sheba Medical Center.
+Barbara has been a member of the Board of The Friends of Sheba since 2009 supporting Israel’s leading hospital Sheba Medical Center.
 Sheba Medical Center is also the largest and most comprehensive medical center in the Middle East.
 Barbara endows The Lazaroff International Summer Program at The Weinberg Child Development Center at Sheba Medical Center, which provides evaluations and treatment of children with developmental delays or disabilities in Tel Hashomer, Israel.

 Zimmer Children's Museum